 SciLifeLab Data Repository Reviewing Guidelines

-Reviewing is the act of approving or rejecting a submitted item, with feedback, before it becomes publicly available.
-The SciLifeLab Data Repository has a team of institutional reviewers consisting of members from SciLifeLab Data Centre.
+Reviewing is the act of approving or rejecting a submitted item before it becomes publicly available.
+Your role as a reviewer is to:

 View review requests

-When a user chooses to publish an item on the SciLifeLab Data Repository, an email is automatically sent to every reviewer of the repository.
-All reviewing requests can be found in the reviewing pool from the reviewer account.
+When a user chooses to publish an item in the SciLifeLab Data Repository, an email is automatically sent to all institutional reviewers of the repository.

-To view items for review, click on the dropdown menu and select Review requests.
-You will then see all open review requests, whether they’ve been assigned to you or not.
+To view items for review, log in to the SciLifeLab Data Repository using your institutional credentials.
+Click on the profile badge on the top right corner of the page to display a drop-down menu, and select Review requests.
+You will then see all open review requests, whether they have been assigned to you, someone else or no one.
 You can opt to view only your assigned requests and sort by newest or oldest first.
 The number you see in the menu displays unassigned, open requests.
 By default, the pool shows all the requests even if they are assigned already.

 Assign a reviewer

-To process an item through review, select the item and assign yourself as the reviewer.
+To process an item submitted for review, select the item and assign yourself as the reviewer.
 As an institutional reviewer, you can either assign the request to yourself or to another institutional reviewer.
+For items that have a new version or were processed previously, it is advisable to assign the same reviewer to all versions, whenever possible.

 Check the item files

-✓ Does the item include a README file
+✓ The item includes a README file containing the following information:

-✓ Does the item include a manifest file
+✓ The item includes a manifest file listing all uploaded files.

 Check the item information (metadata)